Division of Corporation Finance

 Accounting and Financial Disclosure Matters

 If a company wishes to seek reconsideration of a staff comment relating to an accounting or financial disclosure matter, the normal course of the reconsideration process would begin with the Accounting Branch Chief in the Assistant Director Office.
 There are up to three Accounting Branch Chiefs in each Assistant Director Office.
 You can refer to your comment letter to identify the appropriate one to contact or you can ask your examiner for the name of his or her Accounting Branch Chief.
 The next level of reconsideration occurs with the Senior Assistant Chief Accountant of that office.
-After discussing the matter with the Senior Assistant Chief Accountant, the company may address the matter with the Associate Chief Accountant in the Division’s Office of Chief Accountant who serves as the liaison for that Assistant Director Office.
-A company may direct further reconsideration requests to the Division’s Chief Accountant.
+After discussing the matter with the Senior Assistant Chief Accountant, the company may request that the Division’s Office of Chief Accountant help address the matter.

 The company or its representatives should feel free to involve the appropriate Assistant Director, Associate Director, the Deputy Director or the Director at any stage in the filing review process on accounting or financial disclosure matters.